Sincide/nixos-config/README.md

 - **Screenshots**: Swappy screenshot tool with Grim
 - **Fonts**: Fira Code Nerd Font for terminal/coding
 - **Swedish Keyboard Layout**: Configured for Swedish users
-- **Modular Configuration**: Easy-to-customize Hyprland config structure
+- **Modular Configuration**: Dotfiles are shipped as optional modules for Hyprland, Waybar and more
 - **Declarative Git**: Username and email configured automatically

 ## Prerequisites